yutaokkots/Algorithms-and-Data-Structures/Data structures and Algorithms/BFSandDFS/bfs_notes.md

 ## Breadth-First Search

 Breadth-First-Search (BFS) can be used to fulfill the following:
-1) Is there a path from node A to ndoe B?
+1) Is there a path from node A to node B?
 2) What is the shortest path from node A to node B?

 Points: